Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: An active-elimination policy

+To complement Theorem \ref{thm:upper-bound}, we state the following proposition establishing some lower bounds for the different types of regret considered in this paper. { \begin{proposition} Let $c_0>0$ be a universal constant and $\pi$ be any admissible policy.
+Suppose also $K < N/4$. \begin{enumerate} \item The $\bih$-regret of $\pi$ on worst-case problem instances are at least $c_0\times \sqrt{NT}$; \item For $0\leq\varepsilon <1$ suppose there are $\lfloor\varepsilon T\rfloor$ outlier customers.
+Then the $\tote$-regret of $\pi$ on worst-case problem instances is lower bounded by at least $c_0\times (\varepsilon T+\sqrt{NT})$. \end{enumerate} \end{proposition}

+The first property of Proposition \ref{prop:lowerbound} is proved by simply setting $\varepsilon=0$ and using existing lower bound results for dynamic assortment planning with no outlier customers (see, e.g., \cite{Chen:18tight}).
+The proof of the second property is achieved by considering the two terms $\varepsilon T$ and $\sqrt{NT}$ separately.
+The complete proof of Proposition \ref{prop:lowerbound} is given in the supplementary material.

+The claims in Proposition \ref{prop:lowerbound} leads to a challenging open problem on the $\bih$-regret upper bound when $\varepsilon \gtrsim \sqrt{N/T}$, at which time the $\varepsilon T$ term would dominate the $\sqrt{NT}$ term (see Eq.~\eqref{eq:TOTE-upper}).
+In such cases, we conjecture that the optimal regret upper bounds would be $\sqrt{NT}$, implying that our current result in Theorem \ref{thm:upper-bound} is sub-optimal when $\varepsilon$ is very large.
+The question of achieving $\widetilde O(\sqrt{NT})$ regret upper bound for \emph{all} $\varepsilon$ levels requires fully adversarial bandit algorithms for dynamic assortment optimization, which is very challenging and an open question as far as we know. }

 An important special case of Theorem \ref{thm:upper-bound} is $\varepsilon=\bar\varepsilon=0$, which reduces to the well-studied dynamic assortment optimization problem without outlier customers.
 For such settings, \cite{Agrawal17Thompson,Agrawal17MNLBandit} give algorithms with a regret upper bound of $\tilde O(\sqrt{NT})$, which matches the lower bound of $\Omega(\sqrt{NT})$ given in \citep{Chen:18tight} up to poly-logarithmic terms.
 Comparing their results to Theorem \ref{thm:upper-bound}, we observe that our result at $\varepsilon=\bar\varepsilon=0$ matches the $\tilde O(\sqrt{NT})$ regret bound except for an additional term of $O(\sqrt{K})$.
-This $O(\sqrt{K})$ factor stems from our active elimination protocol, which is essential for handling outlier customers when $\varepsilon>0$.
+This $O(\sqrt{K})$ factor stems from our active elimination protocol and our technique for estimating the utility parameters, both of which are essential for handling outlier customers when $\varepsilon>0$.
 We believe removing this factor is technically quite challenging, and leave it as an interesting open question.
 We also note that the capacity constraint $K$ is typically a very small constant in practice, and hence an additional $O(\sqrt{K})$ term is likely negligible.

 Our regret upper bound in Theorem \ref{thm:upper-bound} also yields meaningful guarantees when $\varepsilon$ is not zero.
 For example, with $\varepsilon=O(T^{-1/4})$, meaning that $O(T^{3/4})$ out of $T$ customers are outliers, Theorem \ref{thm:upper-bound} provides an $O(K^2T^{3/4}\log T)$ regret upper bound.
 This guarantee is non-trivial because it is sub-linear in $T$, although it is larger than the standard $\tilde O(\sqrt{NT})$ bound for the uncontaminated setting.
 Thus, Theorem~\ref{thm:upper-bound} reveals the trade-off and impact of a small proportion of outlier customers on the performance of dynamic assortment optimization algorithms/systems.